 raywest

 Question: On Cloud City, why did Vader surprise Han and the others in a dining room?
 Lando says that the Imperials arrived before Han's group.
 But they've had time for Leia to change clothes, change her hair style, and for her to ask people about C3PO when he is missing.

 Answer: No answer is given.
-Maybe Vader needed the time to negotiate with Lando and wanted to ensure the group would be caught off guard.
+Maybe Vader needed more time to negotiate with Lando and wanted to ensure the group would feel "safe" and then be caught off guard.
 It's more about plotting, though.
 The scene is constructed to build suspense and doubt.
 Han thinks the friendly and charming Lando is trustworthy, but Leia is wary, especially after C3PO disappears.
-The group, and the audience, are then taken by surprise when Vader is revealed and Lando's true character is exposed.
+The group, and the audience, are lulled into believing Lando is an ally, then are taken by surprise when Vader is revealed and Lando's true character and motive is exposed.

+raywest